ai-solution-eng/blueprints/data-flywheel/README.md

 kubectl apply -f https://raw.githubusercontent.com/volcano-sh/volcano/release-1.9/installer/volcano-development.yaml
 ```

-6. Create a new namespace "data-flywheel", edit the namespace to add the label "istio/injection" for sidecar injection.
+6. Create a new namespace "data-flywheel", edit the namespace to enable the label "istio-injection" for sidecar injection.
 Note that this namespace name needs to match the namespace specified in the data-flywheel's values.yaml.

 ```sh
 kubectl create ns data-flywheel